Being a Skeptical Activist

 The UK has its own skeptical magazine The Skeptic (not to be confused with the US journal of the same name - see below) which for many years was available as a hard copy.
 This is now online and, may be accessed at www.skeptic.org.uk/.

 There are two well-established skeptical periodicals published in the USA that are of a high academic quality.
-One is of these is the bi-monthly Skeptical Inquirer, published by the Centre for Inquiry.
+One of these is the bi-monthly Skeptical Inquirer, published by the Centre for Inquiry.
 There are lots of articles accessible online, but you can have the full issue mailed to you (there is a UK agent).

 The Skeptic is published by the Skeptics Society of the USA.
 Again, there are many online articles but you can have the full journal delivered to your address.